scmfaria/spring_course/README.md

-This is a project for studies with Spring Boot
+Project for customer and service order management using Spring Boot API backend

 ### In this project contains: